-2016 ARPEPE Rosso di Valtellina Magnum
+2016 ARPEPE Rosso di Valtellina MAGNUM

 This is alpine Nebbiolo like you’ve never had before — finessed, smooth, the more delicate side of the grape made famous for its power in Barolo.
 This bottling is from the 5th generation Ar.Pe.Pe estate in northern Italy’s Valtellina, Lombardy (on the border with Switzerland).